jayanthsaagar01/retail_sales_predictor/windows_setup.md

-# Setting Up the Sales Prediction App on Windows
+# Setting Up the Retail Forecaster App on Windows

-This guide will help you set up and run the Sales Prediction Application on Windows.
+This guide will help you set up and run the Retail Forecaster Application on Windows.

 ## Requirements